ESOS FAQs

 We’ve put together the most frequently asked questions on ESOS, to help you meet compliance.

-The Energy Savings Opportunity Scheme (ESOS) is a mandatory government scheme that requires businesses to identify energy-saving opportunities.
+The Energy Savings Opportunity Scheme (ESOS) is a government scheme that requires businesses to identify energy-saving opportunities.
+It is mandatory for UK businesses over a certain size.
 Businesses in scope of ESOS have to carry out audits of their energy use every four years in order to identify potential energy-saving measures.
-ESOS runs in four-year phases and we are currently in Phase 3.
+ESOS runs in four-year phases and we are currently in Phase 3, which ends on 5 June 2024.

 Your business has to comply with ESOS if it met the definition of a “large undertaking” on the Phase 3 qualification date, 31 December 2022.